 In 2009, Dumbarton Oaks revived a program summer internships for landscape architecture students that had existed at the institution between the mid-1950s and the early 1970s.
 Students work half-time in the gardens learning planting design, maintenance, and historic garden conservation with garden staff, and half-days on research projects under the supervision of the Director of Garden and Landscape Studies.
-Additional information on the internships can be found here.
+Information on the application process for the summer 2014 internship, due March 3 can be found .

 Rosabella Alvarez-Calderon, Harvard University, "Frameyard Excavation Report"

 Kate Hayes, University of Virginia, "Wild Washington"

 Matthew O'Donnell, Northern Virginia Community College, "GIS tree database for the non-public areas of Dumbarton Oaks/ Pollinator survey"

 Siobhan Aitchison, Harvard University, “Frame Yards that influenced Beatrix Farrand”

 Alexis DelVecchio, Harvard University, “Enhancing the historical component of the Dumbarton Oaks geo-database while making the collected information accessible to a wider audience”

 Melissa Elliott, University of Virginia, “Visualizing Beatrix Farrand's Plant Book for Dumbarton Oaks”